 The region produces an unequalled range of food products counter-seasonal to the northern hemisphere.
 Rockhampton houses 2 large export licensed abattoirs and one of the largest livestock sales facilities in the country.

 Mining and resources

-The port of Gladstone handles more than 79 million tonnes of cargo annually and is the world’s fifth largest coal export port.Over 30% of the Queensland’s exports and close to 10% of Australia’s exports are moved from the port of Gladstone.
+The port of Gladstone handles more than 79 million tonnes of cargo annually and is the world’s fifth largest coal export port.
+More than 30% of the Queensland’s exports and close to 10% of Australia’s exports are moved from the port of Gladstone.
 The largest wharf, RG Tanna Coal Terminal can move more than 70 million tonnes each year and handles more than 40 varieties of coal coming out of the Southern Bowen Basin mines.
 The new Wiggins Island Coal Export Terminal provides an additional 27 million tonnes of export capacity.

-The resources of the Surat Basin mean coal and CSG production is expected to increase tenfold by 2031.
+The resources of the Surat Basin mean coal and CSG production is expected to increase 10-fold by 2031.
 With A$59 billion worth of projects under construction and more investment in the pipeline, this substantial investment will dramatically expand the gas corridor and boost Gladstone’s standing as an international export hub.

 Central Queensland is serviced by TIQ’s Rockhampton Office.
 To find out about more Queensland’s opportunities and competitive advantages, see the Queensland: Endless Opportunities investment prospectus.